About Sausalito, Places to See & Things to Do

 The volunteers have free maps that they’ll be happy to give you, and will answer any questions you may have about how to get where you’d like to go.
 If asked they’ll also share personal opinions about good places to eat and shop.

 Just a block away is the Ice House Visitor Center and Museum, which has exhibits and is run by the Sausalito Historical Society.
 The volunteers there are also a great resource for suggestions and directions.

 Sausalito’s weather has the Northern California “Mediterranean Climate”, with warm, dry summers and relatively mild winters.
 In most years we get occasional rain from November through April.

 We always recommend dressing in layers, so you can add or subtract clothing if the weather gets too warm or cool.
 I usually keep a sweater or windbreaker in my car in case the afternoon breezes turn from cool to cold.

-Sausalito has three very different wine tasting rooms, each with its own personality and emphasis.
+Sausalito has two very different wine tasting rooms, each with its own personality and emphasis.
 One is tied to a culinary school on the shore of San Francisco Bay that gives it great small-plate dining to go with the wine.
 Another pairs an art gallery with wine tasting.
 A third has spectacular views out its front window.
 Click on the headline for this section to learn more.